Keeper vs Dashlane – which is the top competitor?

 Multi-factor authentication (MFA) offers an extra layer of protection to the login process since it requires additional identity verifications beyond just username and password.
 So, it’s a good thing that both Keeper and Dashlane deliver in this regard.
 However, Keeper has a slight edge thanks to its more flexible and extensive authentication options.

 Keeper supports a wide range of two-factor authentication (2FA) methods.
-This includes TOTP generator apps like Google and Microsoft authenticator, hardware tokens, U2F-based physical keys such as YubiKey, and smart wearables like Apple Watch.
+This includes TOTP generator apps like Google and Microsoft Authenticator, hardware tokens, U2F-based physical keys such as YubiKey, and smart wearables like Apple Watch.
+Additionally, Keeper allows verification via SMS, but I’d recommend skipping it.
+It’s the least secure of all of the methods.

 Dashlane isn’t far behind, either.
-It also allows assorted 2FA methods like Dashlane Authenticator, third-party authenticator apps like Google Authenticator and Authy, email, PIN or fingerprint, and even Apple Watch.
+It also allows assorted 2FA methods like Dashlane Authenticator, third-party authenticator apps like Google Authenticator and Authy, email, PIN, or fingerprint, and even Apple Watch.

 Data storage